 It feels so weird making you wonder if it was a sea creature trying to entangle or bite you.
 Worry not, it is an innocent little plastic and who knows it might be older than your grandfather!

-Don’t get emotional, though.
+The innocent plastic is not so innocent!!
 It will not bite or cause immediate damage but its impact can last for 450 years or longer.
 That’s right!
 The plastic once produced, can take more than 400 hundred years to decompose and break down.
-Imagine, the catastrophe it can cause once it goes inside the water – ocean pollution is at its peak and yes, it’s catastrophic, to say the least.
+Imagine, the catastrophe it can cause once it goes inside the water – ocean pollution is at its peak and yes, it’s disastrous, to say the least.

-(For the uninitiated, this innocuous-looking material is made with chemical combinations derived from oil, natural gas, and coal – and that makes it extremely slow to degrade)
+(For the uninitiated, the plastic is made with chemical combinations derived from oil, natural gas, and coal – that makes it extremely slow to degrade)